 The image shows Version 1.
 However, the basic layout for the version 2 is similar.
 The strip LED light for illumination of the sensors is above the paper.
 The leads on the right are 12 volt supply in and line level audio out.

 It is necessary to align the holes in the paper with the optical sensors and to maintain that alignment as the roll is played.
 The image above shows the mechanism to dynamically position the tracker bar.
+A pair of optical sensors at each side of the nomimal paper path provide feedback.
 This idea is nothing new, conventional pianolas use a vacuum system to achieve the same effect.
 Part of the array of 88 (plus) phototransistors can be seen between the two black HDPE rubbing strips.

 The takeup roller in version 1 was fixed to the axle and the axle was driven via a chain sprocket.
 To avoid bearings and alignment difficulties a simpler arrangement was used for version 2.
 The roller free runs on the axle and is driven directly with a toothed belt.
 Alignment problems are avoided by the use of laser cut components.
 In the image above from left to right – a spacer (1 of 2) to locate the aluminium tube forming part of the takeup roll, a 3 mm pitch toothed belt sprocket that is also part of the takeup roll and a side support (1 of 2) for the LED strip light that provides the illumination for the optical sensors.